My Favorite Yellow Thai Curry

 Is Thai Yellow Curry very hot?

-It’s the mildest of the Thai curries, and this recipe has been formulated to be mild verging on medium in heat.
-If you’re very sensitive to spice, you can try using half the amount called for.
+Yellow curry is the mildest Thai curry.
+If you’re very sensitive to spice, you can try using half the amount of curry paste called for.

 What is Thai Yellow Curry?

-Yes, just be careful not to overcook them because chicken breasts dry out easily.
+Yes, you can use boneless skinless chicken breasts in this yellow curry recipe, just be careful not to overcook them because chicken breasts dry out easily.

 Can I use green curry paste or red curry paste in this recipe?

-Yes but with reservations, I would definitely omit the turmeric powder.
+Yes, but with reservations, I would omit the turmeric powder.
 I also have recipes for Easy Green Thai Curry and a Roasted Veggie Thai Red Curry you can follow as well.

 Storing leftovers